Miss Grand Ghana 2025

 Miss Grand Ghana 2025 was the third edition of the Miss Grand Ghana beauty pageant, held on 16 August 2025 at The National Theatre, Accra.
-Thriteen contestants, each was assigned to represent one of the region of the country, competed for the right to represent the country at its parent international stage, Miss Grand International 2025.
+Thirteen contestants, each was assigned to represent one of the region of the country, competed for the right to represent the country at its parent international stage, Miss Grand International 2025.

 At the end of the event, Sage-La'Parriea Yakubu, Miss Grand Ghana 2024, of Greater Accra crowned her successor, Faith Maria Porter, also from Greater Accra.
 Porter represented Ghana at the Miss Grand International 2025 pageant held in Thailand on 18 October 2025 and placed third runner-up, the country's highest placement to date.

 In addition to the 2025 candidate to Miss Grand International, the pageant's first runner-up, who is of Togolese descent, Rebecca Attiogbe, was appointed the country representative for the next year's international edition, while one of the top 5, Vanessa Obeng, was appointed Miss Aura Ghana 2026.